yoe/SReview/docs/components.md

 This script is designed for talks in the `notification` state.

-There is no genericized version of this script.
+The genericized version of this script allows you to run commands, and also has support for sending out emails from a template.

 ### sreview-previews